 5. Weigh your bag before getting to the airport!
 And know that some European airlines have stricter weight restrictions than American airlines

 Figuring out my Europe trip packing list started out as a daunting chore that I had dreaded until the day I left.
-However after fine tuning the list over and over I was able to pack only the essentials which traveled with me for 10-weeks.
-Everything listed above fit into a checked suitcase and one backpack.
+However, after fine-tuning the list over and over, I was able to pack only the essentials which traveled with me for 10-weeks.
+Everything listed above fits into a checked suitcase and one backpack.
 My bag was not overweight and I was able to carry it through cobblestone streets on my way to and from the airport/bus stop/train station in each city I visited.
 This packing list for Europe in winter will definitely be used again.